lewagon/dotfiles/04-Front-End/05-Events-and-Iterators/Optional-02-Flex-Panels/README.md

 - Select the correct HTML elements
 - Add event listeners to them (perfect place for Iteration) in the form of a click.
 - Code what needs to happen when the event is trigerred.
-We might need to add a new class on the panel to change its styling.
 How about adding `.open` and `.closed` classes?
 - The `flex-grow` attribute is proportional.
 An element that has `flex-grow: 2` will grow at twice the rate of an element that has `flex-grow: 1`.